SEB-9-BH/first-react-lesson/looping-with-jsx-elements/README.md

 export default App
 ```

-Above, we're assigning the result of calling `todos.map()` to a variable called `todoList`.
+Above, we're assigning the result of calling `todos.map()` to a `todoList` variable.
 The `todoList` holds an array of `<li>` elements inside of it.
-We then use the `todoList` inside of the `<ul>` element, exactly where we were calling `todos.map()` before.
-It is slightly more abstract but makes the `return` out of the `App` component more to the point.
+We then use the `todoList` inside the `<ul>` element, exactly where we called `todos.map()` before.

+This pattern is slightly more abstract, but makes the `return` section of the `App` component read more intuitively - "Inside of the `<ul>` there is a `todoList`."

+Instead of the alternative - "Inside of the `<ul>` we map over the `todos` array to build a collection of `<li>` elements that have the text for a todo inside of them".

-Ultimately you will see both patterns in the wild and you should be able to recognize and write both.
-Going forward in our content we will be using [tktk which pattern are we going with?] to accomplish this.
+Ultimately, you will see both patterns in the wild and you should be able to recognize and write both.
+Going forward in our lectures, we will use [tktk which pattern are we going with?] to accomplish this.